dominiksalvet/bdc/readme.md

 > Binary, decimal, and hexadecimal converter.

 Nconv (number converter) is a simple and intuitive tool for converting among binary, decimal, and hexadecimal numbers.
-It was designed as a portable Shell script, so that it can be run almost everywhere.

-Nconv is also smart.
-In most cases, you don't need to state which conversion you are interested in.
-Just type a number and nconv will perform the conversion automatically.
-How convenient.
+It was created with programmers in mind.
+Have a look at its features and convince yourself:

+* Smart conversions based on the first number
+* Perfect support for two's complement
+* Numbers may have arbitrary length

+To ensure that nconv will work out of the box on as many systems as possible, it was designed as a very portable POSIX Shell script, which also means no need for compilation.
+Just install and use immediately.

 ## Install